 - Hair products and styling

 - Poor diet

 If you’re unsure about what could be causing your bald spot, consider speaking with a trained professional at Bosley.
-Not only can Bosely Physicians provide some insight into what may be causing your hair loss, they can also design a hair solution personalized to your needs.
+Not only can Bosley Physicians provide some insight into what may be causing your hair loss, they can also design a hair solution personalized to your needs.

-Can I do anything to treat my bald spot?
+Can I do Anything to Treat my Bald Spot?